-There’s nothing worse than trying to have a conversation with someone and only getting half their attention as they check their phone. scroll through texts, check social media, and engage with everything inside that little glass box instead of the person sitting across from them.
+There’s nothing worse than trying to have a conversation with someone and only getting half their attention as they check their phone. choosing that little glass box over you.
 It’s called phubbing, and it’s not just rude, it signals that whatever is happening on the phone is more important and worthy of attention than the person in front of them.
-When this happens regularly between two people in a relationship, arguments ensue.
+When phubbing happens regularly between two people in a relationship, arguments ensue.
+In the long run, cell phone addiction can do real damage to a marriage or relationship.
 Because phubbing is about more than just being addicted to Twitter or checking work emails.
 It’s about denying your partner time and attention in favor of connecting with your screen.

 What Is Phubbing?

-Phones — and the social media and games and apps they contain — are basically dopamine slot machines, designed to keep people scrolling, liking, commenting, email-checking, and Fortniting.
+Phones — and the social media and games and apps they contain — are basically dopamine slot machines, designed to keep people scrolling, liking, commenting, and email-checking.
 The major thing they distract from?
-Relationships.
 Real human relationships.
-In fact, the stranglehold that devices have on relationships has become so great it’s even been given its own name: “phubbing.”
-A portmanteau of “phone” and “snubbing,” the term, while wholly strange to see written down and reminiscent of the not-so-distant act of “porn hubbing,” is fairly self-explanatory and illustrates the nature of the problem pretty well.
+In fact, the stranglehold that cell phones have on relationships has become so great it’s even been given its own name: “phubbing.”
+A portmanteau of “phone” and “snubbing,” the term, while wholly strange to see written down and reminiscent of the not-so-distant act of “porn hubbing,” is fairly self-explanatory and illustrates the nature of the cell phone addiction pretty well.
 After all, a snub is a rude and dismissive gesture, and the fact that couples are using the term to describe their partner’s choice of their device over quality time says a lot.

 While the term seems cutesy, phubbing is basically relationship napalm.
 One recent study found that the behavior actually facilitates relationship dissatisfaction on an almost subconscious level by creating emotional distance between romantic partners.